 Plenary Speakers, Lectures and Special Sessions

-Miroslav Volf will return to the CSC, this time in Lubbock and as the Landon Saunders Lecturer on the Human Being at the Nexus of World and Faith.
-Miroslav Volf is the Henry B. Wright Professor of Theology at Yale Divinity School and the Founder and Director of the Yale Center for Faith and Culture.
+Miroslav Volf will deliver the 2021 Landon Saunders Lecture on the Human Being: the Nexus of World and Faith.
+Volf is the Henry B. Wright Professor of Theology at Yale Divinity School and the Founder and Director of the Yale Center for Faith and Culture.
 He has earned doctoral and post-doctoral degrees (with highest honors) from the University of Tübingen, Germany.
 He has written or edited more than 20 books and over 100 scholarly articles.